kavyabanoth/MOBILE-SALES-DASHBOARD/README.md

 (https://app.powerbi.com/view?r=eyJrIjoiMjNmMGZlNWYtN2ZjZS00M2FiLWE5MjUtZjI4YzM3NWE3ODRhIiwidCI6IjNiMjljMGY3LWNjNTItNDIyYy05ODhkLWE0OWRkNjQyMzMxYyJ9)

+ ## 📚 References and Credits

+This Power BI dashboard on **Mobile Sales Analysis** was created with guidance and inspiration from the following source:

+- 📺 **YouTube Tutorial**: [Power BI Dashboard End to End Project with DAX Formula for Beginners 2025] *Creator: Satish Dhawale – Used for understanding DAX formulas, dashboard layout, and Power BI service publishing.*

+⚠️ *This project is my own implementation based on knowledge gained from the above tutorial.
+No direct copying of files or visuals was done.*

 ## ✅ Conclusion

 This Power BI dashboard provides a data-driven approach to track mobile sales, analyze brand and model performance, and gain insights for better business strategy.